Jimadine/3m-fx-booksorter-scheduled-store-and-forward/README.md

 To create a scheduled task, do so in the normal way:

  ```
- Program:   cmd.exe
+ Program/script:   cmd.exe
- Arguments: cscript.exe //nologo 3MStoreAndForward.vbs >>3MStoreAndForward.log & cmd.exe /C echo --->>3MStoreAndForward.log
+ Add arguments: cscript.exe //nologo 3MStoreAndForward.vbs >>3MStoreAndForward.log 2>&1 & cmd.exe /C echo --->>3MStoreAndForward.log
- Start in:  the folder where this script is
+ Start in:  the folder where the script is
  ```
   The `cmd.exe /C echo ---` creates some separation in the log file, helpful in delineating each scheduled task run.
 A scheduled task `3MStoreAndForward.xml` export file is provided.
 To simplify creating a scheduled task you can import this file into Task Scheduler.

+### Limitations & Improvements

+- The script makes no attempt to record the item IDs of the transactions that are stored or were forwarded.
+Though it is possible to scrape these from the relevant admin web page, it's felt that there's little value in doing so.
+- It's probably possible to avoid the script's "sleep" period — that comes after the forwarding operation is started — by understanding better how the final `StoreAndForwardStart.aspx` HTTP response (the one that indicates it's finished) can be distinguished from intermediate responses.
+However, testing this script in a live environment was difficult, and relied upon there being some genuine transactions to forward (which is seldom the case).

 ### For interest...
  A less sophisticated `.cmd` implementation is also available, requiring `curl` for Windows.
 See the REMarks in `3mStoreAndForward.cmd` for more information.